AzureCosmosDB/Azure-OpenAI-Python-Developer-Guide/03_Overview_AI_Concepts/README.md

 A prompt is an input or instruction provided to an Artificial Intelligence (AI) model to direct its behavior and produce the desired results.
 The quality and specificity of the prompt are crucial in obtaining precise and relevant outputs.
 A well-designed prompt can ensure that the AI model generates the desired information or completes the intended task effectively.
 Some typical prompts include summarization, question answering, text classification, and code generation.

+While there's techniques and patterns used when building an Azure OpenAI solution and writing prompts, the following is a couple simple prompt examples:

+- `List the most popular products in the last quarter.`
+- `How many customers are located in the state of California?`

 #### Guidelines for creating robust prompts

 While it can be quick to write basic prompts, it can also be difficult to write more complex prompts to ge the AI to generate the responses necessary.
 When writing prompts, there are three basic guidelines to follow for creating useful prompts: